 The following month I finally managed to move in with Daz, he is the one who saved me, by that I mean… I think if I had carried on drinking and carried on the way I was going with everything that had happened I really don’t think I would of been here today.
 He is the one person I trust with my life, the one person who wipes my tears, the one person who I love beyond life itself, if you’ve not guessed it by now he is my entire world.
 I cannot and will never be able to thank him enough for everything he helped me through the two worst years of my life including what I’m about to share with you.
 All I know is, he has shown me what Love means and what a partnership/relationship really means.

 The heartbreak continued later on in 2014 when my step-dad was diagnosed with terminal brain cancer.
-This is something I can talk about with those who know me, but 3 years on still breaks my heart.
+This is something I can talk about with those who know me, but nearly 6 years on it still breaks my heart.
 Why?
 Not because of the cancer, I wouldn’t give Cancer that satisfaction, it is evil plain and simple and I truly agree that Cancer destroys lives, Not only the one’s it takes but those left behind.

 On January 11th 2015, my complete world as I knew it ended.
 My dear step-dad past away from the evil disease that had took him from me and my family.